bohemian fashion, jewelry, beauty with Silk Road nomadic vibes | connecting cultures | spiritual and conscious

 In 2004-05, Samira visited Afghanistan several times to see what she could do to help create jobs for the women there.
 Her fashion company was part of the first trade delegation to Kabul.
 After visiting there for the first time since she left the country at 3 years old, she was again inspired by the people, the landscape, the scents, tribal embroideries, and fabrics.
 She was forever connected and in 2005, launched a “Silk Road bohemian” line and also designed hand carved wood + stone jewelry made by Afghan artisans.
 In 2006, she featured her collection “One” at a fashion show in the Washington D.C. area to over 1,000 people.
 Her dream was to open up a sewing factory and have designs manufactured in Afghanistan and shipped back to the states.
 This could create jobs and improve the economy.
 In 2007, Samira and her sisters launched Artizan Sarai, a socially responsible initiative that successfully marketed Afghan-made accessories and jewelry to high end boutiques and galleries in the U.S. In 2008-09, Samira introduced ‘UNITEES', inspired by the poet Rumi and based on the philosophy of peace, love, unity, respect…and the idea that all humans are one.

-In 2010, after getting married to her husband Kaiser in New York City, Samira gave birth to a baby girl they name Rumi Rose.
+In 2010, after getting married in New York City, Samira gave birth to a baby girl she name Rumi Rose.
 She took a little bit of time off from fashion design to focus on mommyhood.
 In 2012, they moved to the Washington D.C. area.
-Not being able to keep her entrepreneurial drive at bay, she founded two blow dry salons with a group of investors.
-It was voted “Best Blowout in Northern VA” in Northern VA Magazine three years in a row, “Best New Business” and featured in local media outlets.
-The salon offers hair, makeup, and brow services and during her research of product lines, Samira became interested in the benefits of organic/natural products and oils.
-While working on the design, construction management, and start-up of the second location, Samira found out she was pregnant with TWIN boys!
+Samira found out she was pregnant with TWIN boys!
 Nik and Zaki were born on July 10th, 2014.

-As her brow artist career flourished, times in the world became turbulent.
-Samira realized she missed the creative process and that the world desperately needs more love and unity.
-In 2016, she first launched the Rumi Rose brand inside her salons, selling boho-inspired jewelry and accessories.
-Then in 2017, Samira experienced what she describes as a “spiritual awakening”.
-She returned to her Rumi poetry books.
+In 2017, Samira experienced what she describes as a “spiritual awakening”.
+She returned to reading Rumi poetry books.
 She started drawing and playing music again.
 Samira rediscovered what inspired her throughout her life and who she is at her core - an entrepreneur with a spiritual soul who likes to create, be inspired, build cultural bridges, give back and celebrate her heritage and those of the East, which is very misunderstood these days.
 She hopes through Rumi Rose that she can spread more peace, love, unity and respect between cultures in a positive, beautiful way.